Last Updated on November 24, 2022 by ashley.davis

 - Maintaining the house, do proper cleanups, and organizing

-Purpose of ADL and IADL Scales
+What is the Purpose of ADL and IADL Scales?

 Aside from measuring a senior’s performance level on daily living tasks, the ADL and IADL scales are also for people who are recovering from injury and are undergoing rehabilitation.
 In rehabilitation, both are essential in making sure that one can live an active life, but ADL takes precedence over IADL.
 Once the ADL part is covered, it is ideal to move on to the IADL activities.
 For example, once established that the person can handle properly eating, the next step would be meal preparation.